 My youngest Uncle and late Auntie have always been skinny.
-And basically, my whole dad’s side is skinny, excusing their incredibly round beer guts.
+And basically, my whole dad’s side is thin, excusing their incredibly round beer bellies.

 The first time I had this combination, it changed my world!
 I iterated on this complex recipe, only opting to eat crunchy peanut butter (I mean, who eats smooth?) together with the honey.
 I would then proceed to fold my incredibly processed white bread and dip it into a hot cup of milo which had added brown sugar (because I’m crazy).

-So I was a dedicated athlete all the way through till grade twelve, then I went on a holiday to Ghana for six weeks, and that’s when everything changed.
+So I was a dedicated athlete through till grade twelve, then I went on a holiday to Ghana for six weeks, and that’s when everything changed.

 This was my first trip to Ghana since I was a baby, so my relatives were on a mission to welcome me with obscene amounts of food.
 As you know by now, I’m a big eater, so I embraced this challenge of traditional Ghanaian food with grace.
 And of course, I didn’t want to be disrespectful to my family who expressed their love through food (so I told myself).

 The problem was while I was consuming all of this food, I wasn’t exercising.
 For anyone who has travelled for an extended period, you know how hard it is to exercise when you’re so deep in holiday mode.